leboUser/QA-AUTOMATION-Proctator/ReadMe.md

 step to run the program

-1) Go to your CMD(Command line) use director to location of Task 2 folder.
+1)Go to your CMD(Command line) use director to location of Task 2 folder.

 2)Make sure npm is install.